AgnosPCB/documentation/docs/maintenance/UV_kit_install.md

 ## Placing and connecting the DC stepdown converter

-Place one of the M5 screws with their nut provided with the kit in the slot of the vertical aluminum frame under the control board.
-Don't tighten it completely yet.
+Place one of the M5 screws with its nut, provided with the kit, in the slot of the vertical aluminum frame under the control board.
+Do not tighten it completely yet.

 Place the second screw on top of the first, approximately 10 centimeters away.